• Dealers Handbook in Maryland

 Maryland Vehicle Dealers: Educate Yourselves

-As you begin your journey to become a motor vehicle dealer in Maryland, you'll find that the New Vehicle Dealer License Application Packet (or any other vehicle dealer license application packet) acts as a source of instruction.
+As you begin your journey to become a motor vehicle dealer in Maryland, you'll find that the Business Licensing Packet acts as a source of instruction.
 You may also want to refer to these websites and pages:

 • MVA Dealer Information: This landing point directs you to information about a variety of motor vehicle dealer licenses, including new, used, wholesale, motorcycles, and emergency vehicles.